RC-135s emerge as industry favorite to replace Nimrod R1s

 The British Royal Air Force could have the first of three Boeing RC-135V/W Rivet Joint electronic intelligence aircraft 24 months after concluding a deal to replace the capability now provided by the Nimrod R1.
 While the Defense Ministry says it is continuing to weigh a variety of platforms for its Elint program, known as Project Helix, industry executives on both sides of the Atlantic suggest the Rivet Joint option is emerging as the preferred approach.
 “Rivet Joint is one of a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Two-Year Delivery Cycle for RAF Rivet Joint Bid".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Two-Year Delivery Cycle for RAF Rivet Joint Bid".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.